Renardo13/renardo13/README.md

 ## 💡 Currently Working On
 🧰 Developing a **CNC control software** that:
-- Automates the cutting and profiling of raw materials
+- Automates the cutting key code for differents mecanisms such as tubular, dimple key, etc.
 - Generates optimized toolpaths for shaping parts
 - Collects and updates **production data in JSON** for database integration